fbpx

 Your borrowing power is determined by looking at your income and expenses and seeing what is left over to service (pay back) a loan.

-Let’s take this as an example: If you earn $100,000 a year and spend about 60% on essentials like rent/mortgage, bills, groceries, etc. this means you have $40,000 in disposable income.
-You may use about 20% of that on disposable purchases like nights out, movies, sports days, holidays, etc. This leaves you with $20,000 left over.
+Let’s take this as an example: if you earn $100,000 a year and spend about 60% on essentials like rent/mortgage, bills and groceries, this means you have $40,000 in disposable income.
+You may use about 20% of that on disposable purchases like nights out, movies, sports days and holidays.
+This leaves you with $32,000 left over.

-$20,000 in disposable income could demonstrate you can comfortably pay back a $50,000 loan over five years without running into any financial difficulty (provided you don’t lose your job, fall ill, etc.)
+$32,000 in disposable income could demonstrate you can comfortably pay back a $50,000 car loan over five years without running into any financial difficulty (provided you don’t lose your job, fall ill, or have another family emergency).

-Using this example, if you take out a five-year loan for $50,000 with a $4,000 deposit, your borrowing power ranges between $868-$1,047 per month.
-Owing more each month might put you in financial trouble, which a lender is bound by law not to do.
+Using this example, if you take out a five-year loan for $50,000 with a $4,000 deposit, your borrowing power may range from $868 to $1,047 per month.
+Owing more each month might put you in financial trouble and lenders are less likely to approve applications if they believe you may struggle with your repayments.

-A lender will not simply lend out $300,000 for a luxury vehicle to someone who earns $50,000 a year, even if their credit is spotless – this would put the borrower at risk.
+A lender won't simply lend out $300,000 for a luxury vehicle to someone who earns $50,000 a year, even if their credit is spotless – this would put the borrower at risk.

 What is creditworthiness?
 Is it tied to my credit score?